kayrosuno/qping/README.md

 The client send requests to the server and receive from the server answers to measure rtt.
 You need a qping acting as server to reply to client requests.

-Use: qping <ip_server:port_server>
+Use: qping <ip_server>:<port>
-Example: ./qping 192.168.2.70 30000
+Example: ./qping 192.168.2.70:30000

 ### macOS - Swift
-Developed version with Swift language using Apple library Network, using NWProtocolQUIC.
+Developed version with Swift language using Apple library Network and NWProtocolQUIC.
 This version run over macOS 12.0+

 ### iOS - Swift
-Developed version with Swift language using Apple library Network, using NWProtocolQUIC.
+Developed version with Swift language using Apple library Network and NWProtocolQUIC.
 This version run over iOS 15+

 ###  Linux - Go